GeorginaCarlisle/inspiring-young-writers/README.md

 Notes: Feedback will be provided to the user if any of the form input fields fail to pass validation.
 Feedback to the user will also be provided on successful submission of the form.

+Changes: Sectioned differently to provide a better flow.
+Improved wording

 </details>

 <details>